 Can help themselves

 Every sugar morning each prisoner gets one of those cones, which is about the size of a hen’s egg.
 That is the morning the guards in the dining room have to watch them pretty close to keep them from swiping the sugar off the tin plates as they march in.
-That is the morning you will see lots of prisoners with a piece of newspaper tucked in their pockets to do their sugar up in.
-Many of them do not use their sugar but will keep it to trade with.
-One ration of sugar is equal to one sack.
-That is to say, it is worth as much as a sack of tobacco.
+You see lots of prisoners with a piece of newspaper tucked in their pockets to (wrap) their sugar.
+Many of them do not use their sugar but will (use it for) trade.
+One ration of sugar is equal to one sack of tobacco.

 Not allowed to talk

-The prisoners in the solitary or incorrigible cell get their sugar the same as the others (as well as) the condemned men and the (mentally ill).
-All the prisoners in the main dining room are not allowed to talk while they are at meals.
-This rule is strictly enforced while I was there, and it is many the fellow that I have seen lose his meal for breaking it.
-The tableware all consists of tinware and each man is equipped with a knife and fork, and there is a waiter to every four tables.
-To be sure his courses are not many but he has to keep the pans all full and plenty of bread on hand also.
+Prisoners in the solitary or incorrigible cell get their sugar the same as the others (along with) the condemned and (mentally ill).
+The prisoners in the main dining room are not allowed to talk while they are at meals.
+This rule was strictly enforced while I was there, and it is many the fellow I have seen lose his meal for breaking it.
+The tableware all consists of tinware and each man is equipped with a knife and fork.
+(There is) a waiter to every four tables (keeping) the pans all full and plenty of bread on hand also.

 I saw a most comical occurrence in the dining room one morning.
 There were two convicts who had some trifling grievance between them at the table.
-One fellow threw his cup of coffee at the other and before the rumpus could be stopped, the fellow that got soaked with the coffee deliberately picked up a big pan full of stewed beans, nice and juicy, and turned it upside down on top of the other fellow’s head.
-You can imagine what he looked like, and the consequence – the dungeon for a couple of days on bread and water.
+One fellow threw his cup of coffee at the other.
+Before the rumpus could be stopped, the fellow who got soaked with the coffee deliberately picked up a big pan full of stewed beans, nice and juicy, and turned it upside down on top of the other fellow’s head.
+You can imagine what he looked like.
+The consequence was the dungeon for a couple of days on bread and water.

-The prisoners with clerical jobs and runners of the warden’s office and the captain of the guards’ office and all the prisoners that have office jobs, get better grub than those who eat in the general mess.
-They get their meals in what is called the red front dining room, which faces in the upper yard, and the night guards eat in this same dining room.
+The prisoners with clerical jobs and runners of the warden’s office and the captain of the guards’ office and with office jobs, get better grub.
+They get their meals in what is called the red front dining room.
+(This room) faces the upper yard, and the night guards eat in this same dining room.

-At midnight I have taken a seat side by side with prisoners at this table and eaten the same meal that they were eating.
-Again, the cooks and waiters that cook for the guards and officers get just as good food as the guards do.
-The officers of the prison have a separate dining room from the guards and no common guard can eat in there, unless he has a friend or relative come to see him, then he is supposed to take him into the officers’ room to dine.
+At midnight I have taken a seat side by side with prisoners at this table and eaten the same meal.
+Again, the cooks and waiters who cook for the guards and officers get just as good food as the guards do.
+The officers of the prison have a separate dining room from the guards.
+No common guard can eat in there, unless he has a friend or relative come to see him, then he is supposed to take him into the officers’ room to dine.

 Prison food on the holidays

 On Thanksgiving and on Christmas, the prisoners are given a better dinner.
-The prison raises quite a number of hogs, and I have seen as many as 20 of them slaughtered at once for one of those feasts, and I have stayed guard with six or eight bakers the biggest part of the night, before making pies to feed 1,800.
+The prison raises quite a number of hogs.
+I have seen as many as 20 of them slaughtered at once for one of those feasts.
+I have also stayed guard with six or eight bakers (as they make) pies to feed 1,800.

 You can imagine the pies it took; each prisoner gets one-half a pie; then they have their ginger cake, oranges or apples, and coffee.

-Many of the prisoners do not eat this meal at the table, but tie it up in a paper and pack it off to their cells.
-Some of them trade off their pie and cake and roast pork for tobacco, while others take their pork and potatoes and by the aid of the oil lamp in their cells, make it into a hash, which they relish very much.
+Many of the prisoners do not eat this meal at the table.
+(Instead, they) tie it up in a paper and pack it off to their cells.
+Some of them trade off their pie and cake and roast pork for tobacco.
+Others take their pork and potatoes and, by the aid of the oil lamp in their cells, make it into a hash, which they relish very much.

-At those feeds a prisoner gets as much as any two ordinary men would eat, and some of them overdo their capacity, the result is that is it nothing unusual to hear the stillness of the midnight hour broken by some inmate of his cell tapping on his door to call the night guard to bring him some cramp medicine – which the doctor knows will be called for and leave with the guards.
+At those feeds a prisoner gets as much as any two ordinary men would eat.
+Some of them overdo their capacity, the result is that is it nothing unusual to hear the stillness of the midnight hour broken by some inmate of his cell tapping on his door to call the night guard to bring him some cramp medicine – which the doctor knows will be called for and leaves with the guards.

-One Thanksgiving while I worked there, the warden (Tompkins) said they could have the extra of a clam chowder if they dug the clams; so we took out 45 or 50 prisoners to do the digging.
-They dug for two days and when the clams were piled up it looked as though there were enough to feed all San Francisco.
+One Thanksgiving, Warden (Tompkins) said they could have the extra of a clam chowder if they dug the clams.
+So, we took out 45 or 50 prisoners to do the digging.
+They dug for two days.
+When the clams were piled up, it looked (like) enough to feed all San Francisco.

 As far as the food of the prison is concerned, I think it is very good, taking it right through.
-True, they do not get any strawberry shortcakes or crab salads and such thing, which some of them are used to, and also which some are not; but what they do get is good and substantial nutritious food, which many a poor struggling citizen that never saw the inside of a prison would be only too glad to decorate his table with.
+True, they do not get any strawberry shortcakes or crab salads and such thing, which some of them are used to, and also which some are not.
+But, what they do get is good and substantial nutritious food.
+Many a poor struggling citizen (who) never saw the inside of a prison would be only too glad to decorate his table with.